SmartCodar/agentic-ai-training/articles/01-basics/01-Python-Basics-Variables-Types-Operators.md

 - Apply Python coding best practices

 ## Prerequisites
+- Basic computer literacy
 - Python 3.x installed on your computer
-- Basic understanding of programming concepts
 - A text editor or IDE (VS Code recommended)
+- Basic understanding of what programming is

 ## Time Estimate
 - Reading: 20 minutes